 More Info: Online | Facebook |225-603-2935 or leave a message at 225-629-5311.

-Blue Harvest Farms: Blue Harvest Farms is the largest U-Pick Blueberry Farm in St. Tammany parish, located on the Covington/Bush border (Waldheim).
-Blue Harvest Farms will no longer be a public U-pick blueberry farm.
-They now operate a membership program.
+Blue Harvest Farms is the largest U-Pick Blueberry Farm in St. Tammany parish, located on the Covington/Bush border (Waldheim).
+They will no longer be a public U-pick blueberry farm but will operate by membership program.

 They are still U-pick, and they still only grow blueberries, but because the fields have been downsized, they can no longer handle historical BHF crowds.